Kaggle/kaggle-api/README.md

 ## Limitations
-Currently working with large datasets (>= 2GB) is not possible.
-Kernel support is also preliminary and may have some issues.
+Kernel support is preliminary and may have some issues.

 ## License